 Indeed the potential domino effect spurred by these relationships has come to life, demonstrating the potential for risks to cascade and impact the organization across multiple dimensions.
 For example, shortly after Lululemon’s recall, a couple of major actions were taken by the company:

-Fortunately, long term impact to the company’s reputation and shareholder value can be minimized by employing a strong crisis management response.
+Fortunately, the long-term impact on the company’s reputation and shareholder value can be minimized by employing a strong crisis management response.
 To do so, the company must identify and communicate what went wrong, as well as the steps being taken to prevent future occurrences, in a timely and transparent fashion.

 If you wish to learn how to assess and manage risk in your organization, request a demo from Resolver and one of our representatives will contact you to schedule the time.
 For more risk management case studies visit our Resources hub.

 UPDATE: On June 11th, 2013 Lululemon CEO Christine Day resigned.
 Although the organization has yet to release an official reason for her departure, RBC Capital Markets’ Howard Tubin says it likely has to do with the original pant recall.